Battle of Ontario: Post-lockout era

 The 2016–17 season proved to be a successful season for both teams.
 The Maple Leafs came into the season loaded with rookies, while the Senators were a mix of young and veteran players.
 In the season opener, Ottawa and Toronto faced each other.
 The Maple Leafs' rookie centre Auston Matthews scored four goals in his NHL debut, but the Senators prevailed 5–4 in overtime.
 Ottawa won 3–1 in the season series.
 The Senators and Maple Leafs surprised many, as Ottawa finished second in the Atlantic, while Toronto grabbed the second wild card spot in the playoffs.
 Toronto fell short to the Washington Capitals in game six of the first round.
 Ottawa continued their postseason run to the second overtime of game seven of the Eastern Conference finals against the Pittsburgh Penguins (beating the Boston Bruins and New York Rangers).

 After the 2018–19 season, the Maple Leafs and Senators made another major trade.
-The Maple Leafs traded Nikita Zaitsev, Connor Brown, and prospect Michael Carcone to the Ottawa Senators for Cody Ceci, Ben Harpur, prospect Aaron Luchuck, and a third-round pick in the 2020 NHL entry draft.
+The Maple Leafs traded Nikita Zaitsev, Connor Brown, and prospect Michael Carcone to the Ottawa Senators for Cody Ceci, Ben Harpur, prospect Aaron Luchuck, and a 2020 third-round pick.

 For the shortened 2020–21 season, the two teams played each other nine times in the North Division as the NHL temporarily realigned the divisions due to the COVID-19 pandemic.
 On February 15, 2021, Toronto blow a 5–1 lead against Ottawa, losing 6–5 in overtime.
 Nick Paul of the Senators started the comeback with a shorthanded goal.
 In the third period, Artyom Zub scored his first NHL goal on a breakaway after exiting the penalty box.
-Connor Brown later scored just after a power play, and Evgenii Dadonov tied the game with two minutes to play with Ottawa goalie Marcus Hogberg on the bench for an extra attacker.
+Connor Brown later scored just after a power play, and Evgenii Dadonov tied the game with two minutes to play with Ottawa goaltender Marcus Högberg on the bench for an extra attacker.
 In the overtime, the Maple Leafs nearly scored, however, Dadonov made a save while in the crease, and then was set up on a breakaway.
 Dadonov scored to win the game 6–5.
 This comeback marked the first win by Ottawa after trailing by four goals at any point in a game.

 On February 10, 2024, during the 2023–24 season, at the end of a 5–3 Senators win over the Maple Leafs, Senators forward Ridly Greig took a slap shot to score an empty net breakaway goal.
 Maple Leafs defenceman Morgan Rielly responded by cross-checking Greig in the head, leading to a brawl between both teams.
 In the aftermath, Morgan Rielly received a five-minute major and a game misconduct, and would later be suspended for five games.

 The Maple Leafs and Senators met once again in the first round of the 2025 Stanley Cup playoffs, the first playoff meeting for both teams since 2004.
 Toronto won the series in six games.